 One of my favorite hobbies is to bake and decorate sugar cookies.
-When the Christmas holidays come around I always spend a few days decorating cookies.
-Last Christmas I took decorated Christmas cookies to a holiday party and people were asking me if they could buy cookies from me!
+When the Christmas holidays come around, I always spend a few days decorating cookies.
+Last Christmas, I took decorated Christmas cookies to a holiday party, and people were asking me if they could buy cookies from me!
 That’s when I could turn my cookie decorating hobby into delicious craft fair treats to sell!

-Top Selling Baked Goods at Craft Fairs
+Top Selling Baked Goods at Craft Shows

 This list of sweet food items for craft shows comes from a few of my blogging friends!
 They have some amazing recipes and ideas for creating crafted food that is delicious and festive for a holiday craft fair or bazaar.

 Remember to hit the “pin it” button so you can get to ALL the recipes quickly!

 Holiday Oreo Cookie Pops from Mama Likes to Cook

 Christmas Chocolate Bark with Christmas Candy by Erhardts Eat

 Double Chocolate Espresso Cookies by Savory and Savvy

 Easy Grinch Sugar Cookies by Mommy Made That